Do kittens lose their teeth?

 Do kittens have baby teeth?

-There are 26 baby teeth in total, and they're much smaller and more delicate than full-size cat teeth, with a slightly translucent appearance.
-They're also very sharp, as you may well find out to your cost if your kitten is biting you during playtime.
+say the baby teeth aren’t effective.
+They may be smaller and more delicate than full-size cat teeth, with a slightly translucent appearance, but they're also very sharp.
+You may discover this to your cost if your kitten is biting you during playtime.

 When do kittens start losing their baby teeth?